EmperorDan/Glossary-of-tech-terms/Readme.md

 # Glossary-of-tech-terms

 intro:

-scrum
-(a framework to support teams in complex product development.
+Scrum is a framework to support teams in complex product development.
 Scrum consists of Scrum Teams and their associated roles, events, artifacts, and rules.
+Below are ten commonly used terms used within a scrum.

 1 Daily Scrum:
 (daily time-boxed event of 15 minutes, or less, for the Development Team to re-plan the next day of development work during a Sprint.
 Updates are reflected in the Sprint Backlog.)